2011 Bahraini uprising: Use of mercenaries

 Al Jazeera English sources estimated that the number of riot police and the National Guard has increased by as high as 50 percent after at least 2,500 Pakistanis were recruited in April and May 2011.
 According to Nabeel Rajab, the exact size of the increase is not known, however he said it was "much more than 1,500 or 2,000".
 The size of the National Guard in 2011 was estimated by the US State Department to be 1,200.
 After requirements its size has increased by about 100 percent.

 Foreigner officers were among security forces ordered to attack protesters.
 The BICI report mentioned that officers of Pakistani origins were responsible for mistreatment of detainees.
 "He was beaten, tortured and hung.
 During the first three days, he was stripped of his clothes and sexually assaulted, in addition to being deprived of sleep ...
 He was routinely beaten and insulted by the prison guards, all of whom were of Pakistani origin", the report mentioned.

 Bahraini human rights groups and opposition parties have heavily criticized recruiting mercenaries in the Bahraini security forces.
 Nabeel Rajab said "They're told they are going to go to a holy war in Bahrain to kill some non-Muslims or kafir [infidel] or Shias ...
 And those are maybe responsible for a lot of killing and a lot of systematic torture and human rights violations committed in the past months and years".
 Michael Stephens, of the Royal United Services Institute linked recruiting mercenaries in the Bahraini security forces to the lack of government confidence in its own citizens.
 "So they rely on foreign recruits to unquestioningly carry out orders of violently suppressing protests", he said.
 Bruce Riedel, a leading American expert on South Asia said "when the very serious demonstrations began and it looked like the regime might even be toppled at a certain point, their hiring of mercenaries went up substantially".

 Casualties

-As of 2014, the uprising had resulted in about 164 deaths.
-The number of injuries is hard to determine due to government clamp-down on hospitals and medical personnel.
-The last accurate estimate for injuries is from 16 March 2011 and sits at about 2,708.
-The Bahrain Independent Commission of Inquiry concluded that many detainees were subjected to torture and other forms of physical and psychological abuse while in police custody, leading to the death of five detainees.
-The BICI report finds the government responsible for 20 deaths (November 2011).
-Opposition activists say that the current number is about 160 including 34 who allegedly died as a result of excessive use of tear gas.